theislab/IMPA/README.md

 And the script will be submitted automatically.

 To train the model with the provided yaml files, adapt the `.yaml` files to the experimental setup (*i.e.* add path strings referencing the used directories).

+## Tutorials
+Tutorials are available in the `IMPA/tutorials` folder as notebooks.

 ## Dataset and checkpoints
 Model checkpoints and pre-processed data are made available [here](https://zenodo.org/record/8307629).